McKeldin, Theodore R. (Theodore Roosevelt)

 Found in 3 Collections and/or Records:

-Overview Spiro T. Agnew, a Maryland native, quickly rose to political prominence in the United States during the 1960s and 1970s.
+Abstract Spiro T. Agnew, a Maryland native, quickly rose to political prominence in the United States during the 1960s and 1970s.
 In rapid succession, he was elected County Executive of Baltimore County, Maryland, Governor of Maryland, and Vice President of the United States under Richard Nixon.
 The portion of the Agnew papers currently open for research is divided into three major series and numerous subseries that focus on his political career.
-The subseries series consist of correspondence; subject...
+The subseries series consist of correspondence;...